Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 This can have the effect of bringing them within the scope of POA, or of increasing their monthly payments if they’re already within the regime.

-The POA regime has been amended to allow affected businesses to apply to HMRC to exclude the output tax due under the reverse charge from the calculation to establish whether a business is subject to POA or the monthly payments a business in POA has to make.
+The POA regime has been amended to allow affected businesses to apply to HMRC to exclude the output tax due under the reverse charge from the calculation to establish if a business is subject to POA or the monthly payments a business in POA has to make.
 Applications for such exclusion should be made to:

 Payment on Account Team